 Summary

 Be aware that you should not use preload excessively.
-If you preload all assets, don’t expect your site to load faster; it might even slow down.
-In this case, you prevent the browser from scheduling asset loading wisely.
+If you preload all assets, your site might actually slow down because you prevent the browser from scheduling asset loading wisely.